-Final Paper Requirements Points Disability Characteristics Salient characteristics of the disability are clearly described.
+Final Paper Requirements Points Disability Characteristics /10 Salient characteristics of the disability are clearly described.
 Requirements related to identification for special education are included.
-Learning needs associated with the chosen disability are clearly described including relevant IEP considerations. /10 Lifespan Issues (including Impact on Family) A clear description of the impact of the disability across the lifespan is provided. /10 Similarities and Differences to Other Disabilities The paper compares and contrasts the chosen disability with 2 other disabilities (or disability categories: mild, severe, or sensory).
+Learning Needs /10 Learning needs associated with the chosen disability are clearly described including relevant IEP considerations.
+Lifespan Issues (including Impact on Family) /10 A clear description of the impact of the disability across the lifespan is provided. /10 Similarities and Differences to Other Disabilities The parameters and contracts the channel disability with 2 other /10 The paper compares and contrasts the chosen disability with $\underline{2}$ other disabilities (or disability categories: mild, severe, or sensory).
 Information Synthesis Student demonstrates personal growth in knowledge about learners with disabilities.
 Student demonstrates completion of independent learning activities (IRIS modules, field experiences, and exploratory activities) by integrating what was learned through these experiences with learning from other coursework (lectures, discussions, articles, and textbook readings).
-Corresponding Artifacts are attached as an appendix /5 APA Style Writing is clear and easy to understand.
+Corresponding Artifacts are attached as an appendix APA Style Writing is clear and easy to understand.
 There are few to no grammar errors/typos.
 References are correctly cited in APA format. /5 Total Points /50